Back to articles

 Primase

 Primase makes the short RNA primers on the single-stranded DNA template.
 These RNA primers are the short stretches of RNA complementary and antiparallel to the DNA template.
-It results in the formation of the hybrid duplex.
-The uracil (U) in RNA pairs with the adenine (A) in the DNA.
-Only one RNA sequence is required in the leading strand, while multiple primers are needed in the lagging strand.
+This produces a short RNA-DNA hybrid, where the RNA primer base-pairs with the DNA template.
+One primer is enough for the leading strand, but the lagging strand needs a new primer for every Okazaki fragment.
 Then DNA polymerase adds the nucleotides to elongate DNA during the replication process.

 DNA Polymerase